 Why Prune Trees?

-There are several reasons to prune trees, and it’s a good idea to make it a regular habit in order to keep them growing their best.
+There are several reasons to prune trees, and it’s a good idea to make it a regular habit to keep them growing their best.

 The first time most people think about trimming trees is usually after a storm causes damage, when the lower branches are getting in the way, or when they are posing a hazard of some kind.